-The Executive Coaches of Orange County (ECofOC) are committed to develop nonprofit leaders for maximum impact.
-Our staff of over 60 experienced executives can coach and mentor you on virtually any nonprofit management and leadership issue, including board development, fundraising, program management, succession planning, finance, IT, HR, personal development and career planning, all at no cost to you or your nonprofit.
+The mission of the Executive Coaches of Orange County (ECofOC) is to help nonprofit managers fulfill more of their nonprofit management mission.
+Our staff of over 60+ experienced executives can coach and mentor you on virtually any nonprofit management and leadership issue, including board development, fundraising, program management, finance, IT, HR, personal development and career planning, all at no cost to you or your nonprofit.

 Nonprofit Management Staff